 FOR DIY: Truck Bed Liner DIY Kit Comparison

-With Polyurea being a cheaper alternative to auto paint, and SL&C offering the highest quality polyurea product priced at an average of half of the major competitors, it's tough not to see SL&C as the only option.
+With Polyurea being a cheaper alternative to auto paint, and SL&C offering the highest quality polyurea and poly-hybrid products priced at an average of half of the major competitors, it's easy to see SL&C as the only option.
 In essence, no other competitor has a kit specially designed for a full vehicle, we corner the market when it comes to total body custom lining and coating jobs.
 This is one of the few vendors where lowest price equals higher quality.
-Simple- SL&C is the best polyurea, equipment and support pricing.
+Simple- SL&C has the best bedliner and exterior coatings, equipment and support pricing.
 This EQUALS best deal.

 See some of Spray Lining and Coatings current DIY products for coating your Jeep, SUV, or truck exterior on our new Spray Lining and Coatings DIY Storefront.

 You can also get your entire Jeep, SUV, or truck coated inside and out with Spray Lining and Coatings Complete Jeep Bedliner Coating Kit .